 If you do love shopping, travel and general spending on life, setting alerts or signing up to mailing lists for companies, might give you access to heavily discounted purchases.

 “We all love a bargain,” Kate adds.
 “There are plenty of newsletters and apps that alert you to the best ones.
 But only sign up if you’re the kind of person who will be able to resist the dollar signs, and focus on the stuff you really need, not the discounts alone.”

 While it might seem tough at first, widely-popular psychology book, Psycho-Cybernatics, says it only takes 21 days to replace an old habit with a new one.5 “You’ll find yourself appreciating things more when you do spend your money,” Tim says.
 “You can change your relationship with money, just like you can change your relationship with anything else in your life.
 Whatever you view as your version of financial fasting, it’s a great place to start.”

 1. Harrison, Kate.
 5:2 Your Life: Get Happy, Get Healthy, Get Slim.
 Hachette Australia, 2013

 5. Maltz, Maxwell.
 Psycho-Cybernatics.
 Pocket Books, 1969.

 Information current as at 15 November 2018.

-The article was prepared by Carmarlena Murdaca, Content Editor at BT Financial Group, a division of Westpac Banking Corporation ABN 33 007 457 14, AFSL and Australian Credit Licence 233714, and is current as at 15 November 2018.
+The article was prepared by Carmarlena Murdaca, Content Editor at BT - Part of Westpac Banking Corporation ABN 33 007 457 14, AFSL and Australian Credit Licence 233714, and is current as at 15 November 2018.
 This article provides an overview or summary only and it should not be considered a comprehensive statement on any matter or relied upon as such.

 This information does not take into account your personal objectives, financial situation or needs and so you should consider its appropriateness, having regard to your personal objectives, financial situation and needs having regard to these factors before acting on it.